The Far Eastern Fells

 The Westmorland Gazette’s final Titus Wilson order

-Not long after the passing of Wainwright in 1991, Michael Joseph took over book publishing and launched new guides in April 1992.
-The first impressions were produced in Kendal by Titus Wilson.
+Not long after Wainwright passed away in 1991, Michael Joseph took over book publishing and launched new guides in April 1992.
+Titus Wilson produced the first impressions in Kendal.
 All consecutive impression numbers were printed at Clays Ltd, Bungay.
 During the late 1990s, print quality slowly deteriorated—the reason is unknown.
 Maybe the printing plates weren’t replaced, or the negatives were damaged.

 The Far Eastern Fells Dust Jacket Bromide